 One of the best ways to begin weaning from breastfeeding is to gradually replace one nursing session with a single formula feed or solid food, depending on your baby’s age.

 If you stop breastfeeding while introducing solid foods, don’t plan to take the breast away completely during one feeding until your baby has started to eat a complete baby portion of food.
 Otherwise, he’ll leave the table hungry!
 You can, of course, replace a breastfeeding session with a combination of solid foods and formula, but don’t introduce both at the same time, that can be a bit too much new stuff for your infant.

 When one formula feed of serving of solid foods works well and you observe no reaction from your breasts or your baby (including constipation or tummy pain), you may proceed to replace another breastfeeding session within a few days.

 When you start feeding formula milk or solid foods to your infant, you should watch how they react to it.
 Generally, when babies can’t adapt to some foods, they show several symptoms like vomiting, spitting, crying, gas, body rashes, redness on the rectum, runny nose, watery stools and wheezing.

 If your baby mainly breastfeeds at night and that’s the last part of the weaning process left, try to let him or her sleep with you spouse instead.
 If your partner has to feed your baby at night, offer formula or water.
-If it works to offer him only his pacifier or possibly water, many old enough babies (usually older than 6-8 months), start sleeping through the night really quickly using this method, and fast!
+If it works to offer only the pacifier or possibly water, many old enough babies (usually older than 6-8 months), start sleeping through the night really quickly using this method, and fast!
 I know many moms who have discovered this with great surprise.
 You can read more about how to stop breastfeeding a baby to sleep here.